 For many, the decidedly analog presentation of The Conjuring’s main-on-end title sequence will evoke memories of darkened classrooms and dull lectures.
 Joseph Bishara’s disquieting score, however, will drum up a baser instinct – the musical equivalent to the hair on the back of your neck standing up.
 This blending of the ordinary and terrible, the mundane and the malevolent, serves as a fitting endnote to one of the most infamous paranormal investigations in recent memory.

-A discussion with Creative Director AARON BECKER, of Becker Design.
+A discussion with Creative Director AARON BECKER, of Becker Design (now Filmograph).

 Give us a little background on yourself and Becker Design.